TriValleyCoderDojo/CustomItemsNG/README.md

 Supported Projectiles:

-Bow, Egg, Snowball
+&nbsp;&nbsp;&nbsp;&nbsp;Bow, Egg, Snowball
 and each can be used with abilities Teleport, Lightning and Explosion

 Item Configuration:

-Very similar to the original with some slight changes.
+&nbsp;&nbsp;&nbsp;&nbsp;Very similar to the original with some slight changes.
 Look at the examples in items.yml

 Changes:
 - Added a list command